 Under normal circumstances, the nervous system activates your sweat glands when your body’s temperature rises – local nerves signal the glands that it is time to produce sweat.
 This is the body’s natural means of cooling itself – however, when an individual suffers from hyperhidrosis, these nerves become overactive, and falsely signal for sweat to be produced, and at a much higher rate.

-While lifestyle changes can help some people to see improvement, most patients will require treatment using other, stronger methods, these include the use of certain topicals creams & ointments or oral medications, including beta blockers, benzodiazepines, and anticholinergics designed to inhibit the nerves that signal us to sweat.
-One of the most interesting new treatments that has taken the healthcare world by storm, has been the use of Botox in order to treat your overactive sweat glands.
+While lifestyle changes can help some people to see improvement, most patients will require treatment using other, stronger methods, these include the use of certain topicals solutions or oral medications, including beta-blockers, and anticholinergics designed to inhibit the nerves that signal us to sweat.
+One of the most interesting new treatments has been the use of Botox in order to treat your overactive sweat glands.
 Learn more below!

 Botox for Hyperhidrosis